10 Best Free Printable Board Games for ESL Classrooms

 Free Printable Board Games

-If you want to get shy students communicating in English, sometimes the best thing to do is to get them comfortable.
+If you want to get shy students to communicate in English, sometimes the best thing to do is to get them comfortable.

 So you put them in pairs, and you let them do something fun in English with their partner.
 That’s where these free printable board games work best.

-Most require a dice and print outs.
+Most require dice and printouts.
 As long as you monitor your students, these free printable board games style activities can be a big success to get everyone speaking in English.

 Without further ado, here are the 10 best free printable board games that can get your students speaking in your ESL and oral communication classes.

 1. Snakes and Ladders Board Game